somphene/somphene.github.io/log/_posts/2024-04-29-01-positivity-number.md

 ### Language of Mathematics

 ### Abstract
-Partitions are funny: we may look at two distinct objects while being the same unique observer.
-From the previous poost, please may we have a new look at the conservative flow solving the question.
+Partitions are to be considered: we may look at two distinct objects while being the same unique observer.
+From the previous post, please may we have a new look at the conservative flow solving the question.
 Please may we consider factoring to celebrate similarity in both parts.

 ### New Look at the Subtraction in Standard Question
 Find a number such that adding $$3$$ to it gives $$8$$